 Option 2: Custom Installation

-If you don’t already have fog lights, you can purchase some online, such as these found on Amazon, and install them yourself or take your rig to a certified mechanic.
+If you don’t already have fog lights, you can purchase some online, such as these found on Real Truck, and install them yourself or take your rig to a certified mechanic.
 Make sure to read reviews and ask questions to ensure you get a good product that will work with your RV.
 With that in mind, there are a few different options for installing fog lights on your rig.

 First, you can install them on the bumper or attach them to your bull bar.
 Bullbars work great for mounting fog lights.
 A bull bar is a metal bar frequently installed on trucks, SUVs, or recreational vehicles to protect the engine if you hit a large animal, such as a deer.
 Finally, you can create a custom hole in your bumper for the fog lights.